5312.1-R- Drug and Alcohol Abuse Regulation

 The Board directs the Superintendent of Schools to ensure a collaborative grade appropriate implementation plan with members of the school community at all schools.
 This plan will attempt to educate students about resistance strategies and the dangers of drugs and alcohol.

-Upon adoption, copies of Board policy and this regulation will be distributed to and reviewed with all new district staff.
 Students, at the secondary level (grades 6-12), will also be apprised of drug and alcohol prohibitions and disciplinary consequences as they review the District Code of Conduct annually.

 Adoption date: May 27, 1997